 Experienced, Intuitive, creative and wise: Irèni Movement Arts is an embodied practice.
 Artists, students, and participants of all ages and abilities from all walks of life are welcome to take the journey home to themselves.

-Irèni (Irene) Stamou is an award-winning Canadian choreographer and soloist.
-Born in Athens, Greece, she moved to Canada at age five and grew up in Montreal's multicultural environment, where she developed a passion for dance and storytelling.
+Irèni (Irene) Stamou is an award-winning Canadian choreographer and soloist with a passion for dance and storytelling.

 Irèni's influence on diversity and belonging in Canadian dance is undeniable, with recognition from institutions such as the Canada Council for the Arts and the Quebec Council for Arts and Letters.